livewire/livewire/docs/uploads.md

 ### Temporary upload directory

-Temporary files are uploaded to the `livewire-tmp/` directory on the specified disk.
+Temporary files are uploaded to the specified disk's `livewire-tmp/` directory.
 You can customize this with the following configuration key:

 ```php
 'temporary_file_upload' => [